sokorototo/worleyjs/README.md

 ##### Basic.

-- The `crests` property defines how many `"hills"` there are in the texture.
+- The `crests` property defines how many `"spots"` there are in the texture.
-- The `threshold` argument the distance a pixels should consider to a nearby crest.
+- The `threshold` argument dictates how far the slope of a crest extends.
   - <img src="https://github.com/sokorototo/worley-noise/blob/master/media/moving.gif?raw=true" style="zoom: 50%;" />  # Threshold as it changes from 120 to 30
-- The `seed` argument is an array of 4 numbers which seed the Texture.
+- The `seed` argument is an array of 4 numbers which are seed to the RNG of the Texture.

 ```javascript
 let noise = new Worley({